Consultation on marine protection in the Hauraki Gulf/Tīkapa Moana

 A few of those fished within the proposed protection areas in only one of the two years.
 We know that fishing patterns and effort can be highly variable between years, and this is reflected in the assessment.

-Some parts of the report have also been redacted due to the presence of fine scale information that may be commercially sensitive.
+Some parts of both reports have been redacted due to the presence of fine scale information that may be commercially sensitive.

-There will also be an opportunity to provide feedback on the Bill during the Select Committee process.
+There will be a further opportunity for the public to provide feedback on the Bill during the Select Committee process.